Sadam452/web_development/README.md

 # Web_Development Repo
-_In this repo, i have uploaded one web page where i have demonstrated few things summarised as:
+_In this repo, i have uploaded one web page where i have demonstrated few things summarised as:_<br>
 *Detect Location<br>
 *Detect device name,<br>
 *Drop down menu,<br>